lexandro/dockery/README.md

 ## Under development

 0.2.1
-- Add: create container page
+- Add: create container page - basic
 - Fix: use image ID in containerlist link, because the 'namespace/repo:tag' is forwarding to wrong place

 ## Roadmap /by priority/